How to Avoid Real Estate Frauds in Dubai?

 Despite one of the world’s most sophisticated property regulators—the Dubai Land Department (DLD) and its Real Estate Regulatory Agency (RERA)—fraudsters still find cracks to exploit.
 From doctored title deeds to phantom off‑plan launches, the common denominator is skipping official channels.
 This guide shows you how to avoid real estate frauds in Dubai and stay on the right side of every transaction.

-7 Common Form Of Real Estate Frauds in Dubai
+7 Common Forms of Real Estate Frauds in Dubai

 Also Read: Can a Overseas Company Buy Property in Dubai?